svenvs/MAKEChristmasLightsShow/README.md

 ![WLED welcome screen](/assets/xlightsfirststartshowdir.PNG) give it a nice location what you like best

-when that is done we have too set up the connection between xlights and WLED. on the left you can find the button Add ethernet click on that one and it will open up a settings page on the right. these are the value's you need to set it with: *Only the important ones are given the rest leave as default or empty
+when that is done we have to set up the connection between xlights and WLED. on the left you can find the button Add ethernet click on that one and it will open a settings page on the right. these are the value's you need to set it with: *Only the important ones are given the rest leave as default or empty

 Atribute                 | Value
 ------------------------ | -------------